 If your A1C is 6.5 percent or above, you will probably be diagnosed with type 2 diabetes.
 If you have diabetes, you can reduce the risk of complications by keeping your A1C levels below 7 percent.

-Lower your score
+to lower your score

 You can lower your A1C by making small changes to your exercise regimen, diet, medication, and overall lifestyle.
 If you already have diabetes, find out your personal optimal levels.
 People at risk for hypoglycemia, for example, may not safely keep their A1C level below 7 percent.